DGost123/DG_CALC/README.md

 When bank provider's exchange amount for selling (X) is lower than the amount, provided by Paysera (Y), then a text box is displayed, representing the loss (X-Y);

 Note1: see comments in the test scripts fore more detailed description;
-Note2: Test report is atached (file test_report.png).
+Note2: Test reportS are atached (file VYKDYTIPAYCALC.png; ).